Pianodao Piano Articles and Reviews

 Tim Richards: Beginning Jazz Piano

 Tim Richards has yet again outdone himself with these two amazing books.
-Anyone who is ready to commit themselves to this level of proper jazz instruction will undoubtedly find that his is absolutely the course to use.
+Anyone committing themselves to an in-depth study of jazz piano playing will undoubtedly find that his course offers a superb foundation for learning and improvement.

 Improve Your Scales!